 About

-Fragment Practice works on AI adoption, review, and operating design in practice.
+Fragment Practice works on the structure underneath AI adoption and human-AI work.

 Fragment Practice works on issues that are already real but still do not hold together clearly enough.
 That may mean weak decision criteria, unclear scope, unresolved ownership, mixed requests, weak review, or a path forward that is still too vague to support good work cleanly.

-AI is treated here not only as a tooling topic, but as a change in how work is produced, reviewed, governed, and carried across people and systems over time.
-In practice, the harder work is often deciding what should be automated, what should remain reviewable, and what must stay attributable and clearly owned by people.
+AI is treated here not only as a tooling topic, but as a change in how work is produced, reviewed, governed, explained, and carried across people and systems.
+The harder work is often deciding what should be automated, what should remain reviewable, and what must stay attributable and clearly owned by people.

 Practice structure

 AI changes the surface.
-The harder work is underneath.
+The harder work is often underneath.

-Many AI adoption problems look technical on the surface.
-In practice, the harder issues often sit in decision criteria, review, responsibility, role boundaries, and the working structure that makes the work more workable in practice.
+Many AI adoption and governance problems look technical on the surface.
+In practice, the harder issues often sit in decision criteria, review, responsibility, role boundaries, and the operating structure that makes the work more workable in practice.

 Reading guide

-Center: the operating design that makes both sides workable in practice.
+Center: operating design that makes both sides workable in practice.

 AI capability and human operating structure